Investing in Creative Collaborations

 Priorities & Criteria

-• Arts & Kids: engaging socially disadvantaged young people with the arts, making a tangible difference to the lives of some of the hardest to reach young people in Wales.
+- Arts & Kids: engaging socially disadvantaged young people with the arts, making a tangible difference to the lives of some of the hardest to reach young people.

 CultureStep decisions are taken by a panel chaired by A&B Cymru’s Chief Executive.
 Members have a diverse range of skills and expertise and a thorough understanding of relevant issues.
 They also have an in-depth knowledge of A&B Cymru and a commitment to its work and strategy.

-The panel consists of 9 voting members and observers from Welsh Government and Arts Council of Wales are also invited to attend each meeting.
+The panel consists of 7 voting members.
 The group meets quarterly and operates on the principle of collective responsibility.
 All members have an equal voice.
-The 2015-16 panel are:
+The panel are:

 Rachel Jones, Chief Executive, A&B Cymru (Chair)